gus33000/Colorie/README.md

 * Print support
 * Share and Export
 * Autosave
-* Process and add your own line art to the collection of coloring projects
+* Process and add your own line art to the collection of colorie projects

 This sample does not cover Windows Ink Analysis.